 The System leases building facilities under a noncancelable operating lease that expires in March 2023, at which time a three-year renewal option is available.

-This lease also contains provisions for the System to pay its prorated share of subsequent increases in operating costs and taxes over the base rate established during the initial year of the lease.
-The future minimum lease commitments are as follows as of June 30, 2018:
+The future minimum lease commitments are as follows as of June 30, 2019:

 10. Commitments and Contingencies